Trixe-space/UnitLine/README.md

 # UnitLine
 UnitLine is an easy to use CLI based conversion tool.
-This tool makes it extremely easy to convert from one unit to another.
+This tool makes it extremely easy to convert from one unit to another inside your terminal.

 ## Supported units:
 As of now, UnitLine supports conversion between the folowing units: